intel/iot-js-api/board/gpio.md

 | `edge`     | string | yes      | `"any"`       | Interrupt generation mode |
 | `state`    | string | yes      | `undefined`      | "pulldown", "pullup" |

 The `pin` property is either a number or string, with values defined by the OS or board documentation.
-The default valus is `undefined`.
+The default value is `undefined`.

 The `mapping` property represents the pin namespace, either `"system"` or `"board"`, by default `"system"`.